Table of Contents

 Think a mouthwatering Italian meal ends with dessert?
 It doesn’t have to!
 Once you’ve consumed all the courses and sipped some coffee, you can order one last quintessential Italian drink: amaro.

 If Italian amaro seems like a bit of a mystery, you’re not alone.
-I’d never explicitly ordered an amaro off of a menu, but I was surprised to find I had consumed amaro before — some amaro are ingredients in cocktails that I love!
+I’d never explicitly ordered an amaro from a menu, but I was surprised to find I had consumed amaro before — some amaro are ingredients in cocktails that I love!

-Without a doubt, you will see amaro liqueur on the menu for bevande, or beverages, at restaurants in Italy.
+You will undoubtedly see amaro liqueur on the menu for bevande, or beverages, at restaurants in Italy.
 If you’re already familiar with Italian wines, classic Italian cocktails, and the types of Italian bubbly (from prosecco to Lambrusco), it’s time to expand your knowledge to include amari.

 To help, we’ve created this guide to amaro so you can learn more about this bittersweet beverage and learn some of the different types to enjoy.